Novaci (Ub): History

-The first written record of name of the village Novaci was in 1827 in Vuk Kardzic's "Danica".
+The first written record of the name of the village Novaci dates to 1827 in Vuk Karadzic's Danica.

-In 1844 there was a Primary court, elementary school and church.
-The first teacher in school was in 1842.
-The new church was built in 1857.
-Also, Novaci was a centre of Novaci municipality which includes the villages of Tulari and Zukve.
+In 1844, there was a Primary court, elementary school and church in the village.
+The first teacher was appointed in 1842, and the new church built in 1857.
+Novaci was a centre of Novaci municipality, which included the villages of Tulari and Zukve.

 Geography

-The village is situated on both sides of river Tamnava.
+The village is situated on both sides of the Tamnava River.

 Population

-The first census was in 1834.
-There was 343 inhabitants in the village.
+The first census was conducted in 1834.
+At that time, the village had 343 inhabitants.